rudrajit15/rudrajit15.github.io/_pages/about.md

 In general, I like solving mathematical problems based on linear algebra, probability & statistics, optimization, etc. which are ubiquitous in data science.

 I'm moving to the University of Texas at Austin to pursue a PhD degree in Computer Science (beginning Fall 2019).

+Also, I'm a huge cricket lover (and a decent player too) as well as a passionate foodie!